BIOS-SCOPE/data_pipeline/CMAP/README.md

 # data_pipeline
 Setup script to convert the BIOS-SCOPE data into the format expected by CMAP.\
-Krista Longnecker, 27 June 2025
+Krista Longnecker, 9 July 2025

 ## Updates as I go along, most recent at the top
 ### 9 July 2025